 Minimum Criteria : Choice of Real Estate, Business or Fund

-Pre-requisites : Main applicant must be at least 18 years of age;Residence Permit or Immigration Permit required, but available as part of application;Applicants are required to be in possession of a Schengen visa;Applicants who's application has been previously rejected by another EU country, are not eligible to apply;
+Pre-requisites : Main applicant must be at least 18 years of age;Residence Permit or Immigration Permit required, but available as part of application;Applicants are required to be in possession of a Schengen visa;Applicants whose application has been previously rejected by another EU country, are not eligible to apply.

 Cyprus lies at the crossroads of Europe, Africa and Asia at the crux of the busy shipping and air routes linking the three continents.
 The population of Cyprus is about 847,000.
 The capital of Cyprus is Nicosia, situated at the heart of the island.
 The second largest city is Limassol on the south coast with a population of approximately 241,000 and the island’s major port.
 The official languages spoken are Cypriot Greek, which is a dialect of Greek, whilst English is also widely spoken.
 Cyprus adopted the euro as its official currency in 2008.